The Hartford life insurance review Jan 2021

 The Hartford provides a suite of benefits and riders that employers can choose to offer to employees, including helpful coverage for dependents:

-- Accelerated benefits.
-Speed up payment of the death benefit if you or your dependents have a terminal illness or condition.
+- Accelerated death benefit rider.
+Speed up payment of the death benefit if you or your dependents are diagnosed with a terminal illness.

-- Accidental death.
+- Accidental death benefit rider.
 Employees or their families can get paid an additional benefit if the employee, spouse or children become disabled or die in an accident.

-- Disability waiver of premium.
+- Waiver-of-premium rider.
 Employees can get the premium dismissed while keeping coverage if they can’t work because of a disability.

 In addition to these riders, The Hartford includes several benefits in its policies free of charge: